mBlaze000/Project02/README.md

 Project 2: Setting up a password generator.

 ## Details for teaching team
 The live site is running on Pagodabox this time around.
+I used PHP to generate the form field HTML so that the page would hold onto it's values after submitting.

 ## Outside code